Inaindha Kaigal: Cast

-Kullamani in a guest appearance as a hired-to-kill assassin targeting Pratap.
+Production

+Art director GK revealed that, to show snow covered lake, the team went to Ooty.
+Since there was no snow, they emptied a load of salt in the place to make it look like snow and shot the scene.
+This was the debut film of Sindhu.

 Soundtrack

 The music was composed by Gyan Varma, with lyrics written by Aabavanan.

 Reception

 The Indian Express called it "ambitious and vast, brash, blatantly loud, empty and diffuse".
 A group of people reviewed the film for Kalki, praising the fight sequence and locations but felt there were too many songs.

 Legacy

 The film had an extraordinary opening and such that it created stampedes in Shanti theatre in Coimbatore, killing two persons.
 This led to the theatre's licence being cancelled until the theatre owner "toiled" to regain it.
-In 2013 Tamil film Sutta Kadhai, lead heroes of that film Balaji and Venkatesh appeared as fans of Ramki and Arun Pandian.
+In the 2013 Tamil film Sutta Kadhai, the lead heroes of that film Balaji and Venkatesh appear as fans of Ramki and Arun Pandian.
 In one scene, Balaji utters the film's title referring to their collaboration on a mission.